Employer Of Record In Oman

 In 2001, The Ministry Of Manpower was established in Oman.
 The Labour Law of Oman applies to all employees and employers of Omanis and expatriates in the private sector organizations, government, and subsidiaries.
 Every Omani who is able and willing to work may request that his/her name be entered in the relevant department with a statement of his/her age, qualifications, experience, desires, the job he wishes to join, and other data specified by the Ministry.

-The main role of the Ministry of Manpower in Oman is issuing regulations and decisions of the labor laws and organizing the labor market with the participation of the three production parties (the government, business owners, and the workforce).
+The main role of the Ministry of Manpower in Oman is issuing regulations and decisions on labor laws and organizing the labor market with the participation of the three production parties (the government, business owners, and the workforce).
 The Ministry is also responsible for growing the proportion of the national workforce which ultimately contributes to supporting the national economy.

 The private sector is under the control of various sources of authority, including the constitution, labor laws, ministerial decisions of the Ministry of Manpower, and social security laws.